Back to Blog

 Critical

 14 AWS services including EC2, DynamoDB, SQS, Amazon Connect, Lambda, and S3.
-Cascading failures across dependent services.
+DynamoDB was offline for ~3 hours; the EC2 cascade lasted 12+ hours.

 Duration